 Nosa didn’t mind.
 These things were an assurance that she was his today and on the morrow.
 Again, he relished the ecstasy of hiding them from his other babes.
 He was twenty-five with a half-decent job, bright prospects and happy to be winning in this game that had bruised him so much in the campus and during NYSC.

 Nosa became a little worried when one day he counted two blouses, one jacket, one pair of trousers, two skirts, two pairs of shoes and the earrings.
-He was worried because they are too much to hide effectively.
+He was worried because they were too much to hide effectively.
 The biggest priority in the cheating game is to make sure your main bae doesn’t catch you; a distant second is to make sure side runs don’t catch the main one.
 Side babes are replaceable, he concluded.

 Nosa became worrier when she brought a small travelling bag for the holiday and left without its contents.
 It was a Thursday and Friday Holidaying fun plus a Weekend that she called jara.
 But looking at her gown, blouses, shorts, singlets, bra and other underwear when she left, he felt dizzy; the muscles in his stomach felt loose.
 He didn’t feel like going to work as the prospect of becoming an unmarried married man weighed heavily on his shoulders.
 He would have to talk to her.
 Tonight.

 Tonight, she came and gave him an unforgettable thrashing.
 He didn’t forget his name like she did.
 But he forgot to tell her to gather her things and take them with her; he promised to be stern.
 But now he lay down like a sated cat, weak, his bones felt like ice blocks and he just wished they wouldn’t melt.